 - Continues to introduce systems historically, but focuses on new key questions and issues within each system.

-- Offers expanded discussion of how various schools of Indian philosophy engaged with each other.
+- Offers expanded discussion of how various schools of Indian philosophy are engaged with each other.

 - Highlights key concepts and adds new grey boxes to explain selected key concepts.